tradingstrategy-ai/web3-xrpl-defi/README.md

 Python integrations for XRP ledger Web3 and DeFi ecosystem.

-Features
+Use cases

 - Market data analysis
 - Trade automation

 ## Preface

-This is a proof of concept for managing XRP ledger trade integration in a format that is suitable for professional traders, data researchers and analyst.
+This is a proof of concept for XRP trading data integration.
+In this PoC, we show how to transform raw XRP Ledger data for something useful.

  👉 [See the example notebook on how it works](./examples/crypto-xrp-price.ipynb).